BlockScience/Risk-Adjusted-Bonding-Curves/Paper/glossary.md

 <p> Token Bonding Curves are continuous liquidity mechanisms which are used in market design for cryptographically-supported token economies whereby tokens are automatically issued using buy and sell functions.
 Academic literature increasingly refers to bonding curves as "configuration spaces" as Bonding Curves are part of a larger theory of scalar functions that remain invariant under legal changes in state. </p>

 <a id="note4" href="#note4ref">4</a>  **Claim** <br/>
 <p>   Claims are submitted by project participants to report impact or progress towards achieving the project's predetermined outcomes.
 These can be considered 'informal attestations' denoting the progress of the project, but do not influence the alpha rating of a given project.
+The *claim mechanism* involves the lifecycle of claims.
+Claims undergo the stages of submission, evaluation, audit, and resolution.
+Claims Submission: claims are submitted to prove impact or progress towards achieving the project's predetermined outcomes.
+Claim Evaluation: submitted claims go through a process of evaluation to verify their validity.
+Claim Auditing: submitted claims may be audited.
+Claim Resolution: claims are resolved and completed.
+During resolution, a dispute could be submitted which would result in subsequent dispute evaluation and resolution.

 <a id="note5" href="#note5ref">5</a>  **Dispute** <br/>
 <p>   Disputes are submitted to dispute the resolution of a claim<a href="glossary.md#note4" id="note4ref"><sup>4</sup></a>.